 Exploring the answers to these questions with a reputable insurance professional can help you identify the proper amount of business interruption coverage required for a suitable recovery period.
 This coverage can be included with either a general liability insurance plan or a business owner's policy (BOP) for well-rounded protection of your business in a variety of circumstances.

 Although natural disasters are frustrating and stressful, they don't have to be disastrous for your business.
-Learn more about ensuring your business is protected against these potential interruptions.
+Visit our Business Insurance page to learn more about ensuring your business is protected against these potential interruptions.